psychemedia/storytelling-notes/pedlar-of-swaffham.md

 The North Isle of this Church

-Is generally reported and believed to be built by Jobn Chapman a Tinker, of this Town, the History of it I shall here Transcribe from Sir Roger Twysden's *Remembrances* Ms; P. 299, published by our great English Antiquary Mr. Hearne of Oxford and then shall give my Opinion on it:
+Is generally reported and believed to be built by John Chapman a Tinker, of this Town, the History of it I shall here Transcribe from Sir Roger Twysden's *Remembrances* Ms; P. 299, published by our great English Antiquary Mr. Hearne of Oxford and then shall give my Opinion on it:

 The Story `[Tho.
 Caij.
 Vindic.
 Antiq.
 Acad.
 Oxen.
 Vol. I, P. 84, Appendix]` of the PEDLAR of Swaffham Marker is in substance to this.